Date: Mon, Dec 9, 2013 7:13 am

 Date: Mon, Dec 9, 2013 9:32 pm

-I wish there were more people, and especially researchers, capable of understanding how all behavior can be explained in terms of protecting and triggering dopamine flow.
+I wish there were more people, and especially researchers, capable of understanding how all behavior can be explained in terms of maintaining dopamine flow.

-The need to protect and trigger dopamine flow is so overpowering that Homo sapiens might never be more than monkeys with AK47s.
-Dopamine is so powerful that sincere do-gooders aren’t interested in helping their causes if the solutions threaten their dopamine flow.
+The need to maintain dopamine flow is so overpowering Homo sapiens might never be more than monkeys with AK47s.
+Dopamine is so powerful sincere do-gooders aren’t interested in helping their causes if the solutions threaten their dopamine flow.

 As far as my ideas surviving scientific scrutiny, it’s a question of time.
 Like heliocentrism, neurocentrism is based on impossible to disprove observations that start out as too abstract for all but a few to grasp, then turn into too threatening to dopamine flow to consider.